-We invest all clients in our two primary strategies: Flagship and Opportunities.
+We invest all clients in our three strategies: Flagship, Opportunities, and Offshore.

 Grow your capital at a high rate of return over a long period.